nks1216/ScammerUniversityFinals/README.md

 When generating results for the questions in arabic from the chatgpt-4o model, there were numerous instances of error terms being produced where the model answered in a non-binary fashion.
 In most scenarios, this is due a model's refusal to answer a specifc question.
 Interestingly, this phenomenon only occured within the arabic language.
 Further studies could look further into this development to understand why this occurs and attempt to alter the prompts in a way to truly force a binary response from chatgpt-4o.

 ## __II.
 Methodology for Analysis__
+### _0. Data Cleaning and Aggregation_

+To prepare the data for analysis, we implemented a consolidation pipeline that merged the individual CSV outputs from all seven models into a single master dataset.
+This process involved enriching the raw data by appending a model_source column and programmatically deriving the prompt_language (English, Chinese, Korean, Russian, Arabic) from the unique question IDs.
+We standardized the schema by normalizing column names to lowercase snake_case and filling missing dimension values with "N/A".
+Finally, the aggregated dataset was exported to a local CSV and uploaded to Google BigQuery to facilitate centralized SQL-based analysis.
 ### _1. Politics_

 **Scoring Methodology**